sestaton/tephra/README.md

     Available commands:

+	        age: Calculate the age distribution of LTR or TIR transposons.
                 all: Run all subcommands and generate annotations for all transposon types.
        classifyltrs: Classify LTR retrotransposons into superfamilies and families.
        classifytirs: Classify TIR transposons into superfamilies.